postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

 [!metalama-file NotifyPropertyChangedAttribute.cs member="NotifyPropertyChangedAttribute.OnPropertyChanged"]

 The `OnPropertyChanged` method invokes the `PropertyChanged` event.
 Note that the expression `meta.This` is translated into simply `this` by Metalama.
+It represents the _run-time_ object, while the `this` keyword in the aspect would represent the aspect itself.
 For further details about adding members, see <xref:introducing-members>.

 Now, moving back to the `BuildAspect` method.
 The next action it performs is to iterate through all properties that have a setter.
 It does this by calling the <xref:Metalama.Framework.Advising.IAdviceFactory.OverrideAccessors*> using `OverridePropertySetter` as a template for the new property setter.
 For further details, see <xref:overriding-fields-or-properties>..